PageRAG Data Ingestion with Docling & ChromaDB

 Note

 The first conversion downloads Docling's OCR and layout models, so it can take a while.
-Subsequent runs reuse the cached models, and Docling automatically uses your GPU if one is available.
+Later runs reuse the cached models.
+Docling uses our GPU automatically if one is available.

 Deduplication with File Hashing